What is Isekai?

 What are the requirements for something to be considered isekai?

-They end up in a different world.
+The main character(s) end up in a different world.
 That’s it.
-They might travel there through a portal or summoning, be reborn (usually the age they were in their original world), or have their soul transported to a new vessel, that isn’t necessarily human.
+They might travel there through a portal or summoning, be reborn (usually the age they were in their original world), or have their soul transported to a new vessel, that isn’t necessarily human, just to name a few examples.

 Does being trapped in a video game count as isekai?